pushingice/scavenger-hunt/README.md

     python generate_clues.py 42

 This will create a subdirectory called `clues`.
-Keep this README open in a separate viewer.
+Be sure to Keep this file (called the README) open in a separate viewer.

+## Reference ##

+If you want to learn more about Linux when you are finished, or need a reference during the hunt, go here: http://www.tldp.org/LDP/intro-linux/html/index.html.

 ### Clue 1: The Hunt Begins ###